Nar Phu Valley Trek

 During this exploration day, you will get the opportunity to immerse in the local culture.
 Today, you’ll visit local homes, interact with the locals, and observe their traditions and daily lifestyle, and gain cultural insight.

-For those more challenging, there’s also the option to hike to Himlung Base Camp.
-This trail winds through a picturesque valley, offering breathtaking views throughout the journey.
+Apart from this, you also have the option to hike to Himlung Base Camp.
+This trail winds through a picturesque valley, offering breathtaking views throughout the journey, it takes 5-6 hours for a round trip.
 Overnight in Phu village.

 MEALS: